opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/kafka.md

 ### Authentication

-The following option is required inside the `authentication` array.
+The following option is required inside the `authentication` object.

 Option | Type | Description
 :--- | :--- | :---